- Antitrust analysis

-Rachel Grinberg directs econometric and empirical analyses in complex, data-intensive matters involving alleged anticompetitive conduct, damages assessments, and insurance coverage disputes.
+Rachel Grinberg has over a decade of experience directing econometric and empirical analyses in complex, data-intensive matters involving alleged anticompetitive conduct, damages assessments, and insurance coverage disputes.
 She has led econometric modeling teams in a number of price-fixing and merger engagements, executed complex insurance allocations, and supported testifying experts retained in litigation.
 She also regularly works with counsel throughout the various phases of litigation and has provided settlement and mediation support.

 Dr. Grinberg’s work includes analyzing competitive effects and estimation of damages in a wide range of industries.
 She specializes in developing robust estimation techniques in the presence of missing, corrupt, and contaminated data.
 She has in-depth expertise in microsimulation modeling, including Monte Carlo simulations and competitive risk models, as well as damages and potential anti-competitive effect estimation using well-accepted econometric models.

 Prior to joining Bates White, Dr. Grinberg was a researcher at the Department of Mathematics at the University of California at San Diego.
 She received the Alexander von Humboldt research fellowship, which promotes academic cooperation between scientists and scholars from abroad and in Germany.

 Coauthored expert reports and testified during arbitration proceedings regarding pharmaceutical-based losses.